wlqinnovations/python-projects/README.md

 - Categories include:
   - Web Applications: Flask/Django projects.
   - Data Analysis: Pandas, NumPy, Matplotlib-based solutions.
-  - Machine Learning: Projects leveraging Scikit-learn, TensorFlow, or PyTorch.
-  - Automation: Scripts for task automation and data scraping.
-  - Algorithms: Implementations of classic algorithms and data structures.

 Feel free to explore, clone, and use these projects for inspiration or learning purposes!